joshuaboniface/rffmpeg/SETUP.md

    * Always export the `${jellyfin_data_path}` in full.
 Advanced users might be able to export the required subdirectories individually, but I find this to be not worth the hassle.
    * Note the security options of NFS.
 It will limit mounts to the IP addresses specified.
 If your home network is secure, you can use the entire network, e.g. `192.168.0.0/24`, but I would recommend determining the exact IP of your transcode server(s) and use them explicitly, e.g. for this example `192.168.0.101` and `192.168.0.102`.
-   * It's quite important to both set `sync` on the transcode host(s), and ensure that the `transcodes` directory is on a real filesystem on the Jellyfin system (i.e. is not a remote filesystem mount itself) which is then exported to the clients.
-If this is not the case, playback will be very slow to start.
-I believe the reason for this is that Jellyfin (and presumably Emby) listen for an `inotify` on the directory to know that the playlist is ready for consumption, but I have not confirmed this, and NFS *et al.* do not properly support this.
+   * If your `transcodes` directory is not on a **native Linux filesystem** (i.e. external to Jellyfin, such as on a NAS exported by NFS, SMB, etc.), then you may experience delays of ~15-60s when playback starts.
+This is because NFS uses a file attribute cache that in most applications greatly increases performance, however for this usecase it causes a delay in Jellyfin seeing the `.ts` files.
+The solution for this is to reduce the NFS cache time by adding `sync` and `actimeo=1` to your NFS mount(s) (command or fstab), which will set the NFS file attribute cache to 1 second (reducing the NFS delay to ~1-2 seconds).
+This time can be further reduced to 0 by setting the `noac` option, but this is not normally recommended because it will negatively impact the performance other NFS applications.
+Verify that your mount added the `actimeo=1` parameter correcly by checking `mount` or `cat /proc/mounts`, which will show `sync,acregmin=1,acregmax=1,acdirmin=1,acdirmax=1` as parameters for your `transcodes` mount.
    * If your media is local to the Jellyfin server (and not already mountable on the transcode host(s) via a remote filesystems like NFS, Samba, CephFS, etc.), also add an export for it as well.

-   * If your `transcodes` directory is external to Jellyfin, such as a NAS, then you may experience delays of ~15-60s starting content as NFS uses a file attribute cache that in most applications greatly increases performance, however for this usecase it causes a delay in Jellyfin seeing the `.ts` files.
-The solution for this is to reduce the NFS cache time by adding `actimeo=1` to your mount command (or fstab), which will set the NFS file attribute cache to 1 second (reducing the NFS delay to ~1-2 seconds.)
-It is not recommended to use the `noac` flag, which would reduce the NFS delay to ~0, but at the cost of negatively impacting other NFS performance.
-To verify your mount added the `actimeo=1` parameter correcly `cat /proc/mounts`, which will show `acregmin=1,acregmax=1,acdirmin=1,acdirmax=1` as parameters for your `transcodes` mount.

    An example `/etc/exports` file would look like this: